IAEA-NDS/endf-parserpy/docs/source/guide/high_level_functionality.rst

 The class should support the computation of interpolated values at energies requested by the user and also enable the user to update the cross section values at the mesh points.
-We will make use of the :class:`~endf_parserpy.accessories.EndfVariable` class to preserve the link to the original data in the ENDF-6 dictionary.
+We will make use of the :class:`~endf_parserpy.EndfVariable` class to preserve the link to the original data in the ENDF-6 dictionary.
 A simple prototype class implementation could look something like this: